 Editorial Suggestions, Processes, and Policies:

 All submitted pieces are subject to editorial review and selection.
 Should we decide to publish your work, we will contact you and at that time will request that you resubmit the work as a Word document attached to an email, along with a brief bio.
 We may request a photograph of your subject to accompany the piece if one is available.
-Pieces selected for publication are subject to copyediting, with author approval of suggested changes.
-Typically an essay will reside on the homepage for about a month.
-All pieces will be permanently archived (see Archives in menu).
+Pieces selected for publication are subject to copyediting.
+Typically an essay will remain accessible from the homepage for about a month.
+All pieces will be permanently archived (see Archives in menu) and through links on our Contributor's page.
 We acquire first rights for published material; copyright then reverts to the author.
 In the future, we may contact you requesting permission to include the material in a print anthology.
 As a general rule of thumb, biographical material is preferred over autobiographical material.

-We strive to make timely editorial decisions, typically within four weeks.
-However, because bioStories is produced largely as a labor of love by a limited staff, please be do not contact us to inquire about the status of a submission until six weeks have passed.
+We strive to make timely editorial decisions, typically within six weeks.
+However, because bioStories is produced largely as a labor of love by a limited staff, please be do not contact us to inquire about the status of a submission until six-eight weeks have passed.